 - Please keep in mind the time frame within which tests must be completed, and arrange to have samples arrive as early as possible within the required time.
 This allows us time to complete the tests and report results with less risk of delaying or missing the shipping date.

 - If at all possible, let the Diagnostic Center handle all tests related to any given shipment.
 This avoids confusion in coordinating the shipment.
 Any test that we do not perform we will refer to another laboratory and we will assume full responsibility for reporting all results as quickly as possible.

 - Please call before collection of samples if you are uncertain about requirements.
 This avoids our having to notify the submitting veterinarian by telephone if tests are required that were not requested on your submission form.
 Our "Export Regulations" computer program allows us to quickly verify current exportation requirements.

-- To ensure prompt test results, please ship samples so that they will arrive at the laboratory at least one day before the scheduled testing day (see specific test requirements listed in the testing section of this manual).
+- To ensure prompt test results, please ship samples so that they will arrive at the laboratory at least one day before the scheduled testing day.
 Testing begins early, often before daily incoming samples are received and processed; for example, if a sample arrives on Thursday for a test only performed on Tuesdays and Thursdays, it will not be tested until the following Tuesday.
-This Test and Fees Schedule provides the needed information, or you can call the Diagnostic Center at 607-253-3938.

 - Specify the methodology for the test being requested (e.g., Brucellosis Card versus Brucellosis Tube at 1:50).